 - Journalism for Teenagers with Tony Padman - Young journos will gain all the skills they need to report, write and edit news and features, along with a range of tips and tricks to get their stories into shape.
 On this practical and fun course, teens will also enjoy finding stories, interviewing people, attending the editor's meeting, writing up stories to a deadline and seeing how newspapers and magazines are put together.

 - Games and Animation Coding: Learn to Code Video Games with Manny Athwal - Coding is a skill of the future and in 15 years from now, not knowing how to code will be like not knowing how to read or write.
 In this course taught by an expert from the School of Coding, teens will learn the fundamentals of coding and build their own games to take home.
 No prior experience needed.

 - Fashion, Textiles and 3D Design with Laura Rothenburg - This course provides a unique insight into the world of fashion and the opportunity to develop a design.
 Fledgling fashion designers will manipulate fabrics into 3D form, using soft sculpting or piecing to bring their ideas to life.
 There will also be a chance to use piping, Italian quilting, patchwork, pleating and more to create a fashion piece ready for the catwalk.

-- Skills for Theatre and Performance with Kate Pasco or Lerato Islam - This course is a fun and playful introduction to diverse elements of performance and exploring creative ideas through new techniques and expressive skills.
+- Skills for Theatre and Performance with Bonnie Brasier-Dinning or Kate Pasco - This course is a fun and playful introduction to diverse elements of performance and exploring creative ideas through new techniques and expressive skills.
 Teenagers will learn and play with improvisation, stage combat, movement and dance, text based work, comedy and more to develop confidence on stage, working with others and developing their own ideas.